IllumiKnowLabs/.github/profile/README.md

 # IllumiKnow Labs

-*To advance collective enlightenment through curiosity, collaboration, and the creation of free software that empowers the community and inspires innovation.*
+*To advance collective enlightenment through curiosity, collaboration, and the creation of free software, empowering the community and inspiring innovation.*